laurelherting/lmh-headspace/AWS/examTips.md

   *
 * What AWS service allows you to use Infrastructure as Code?

+* You are charged $$ for ELBs
+* Classic Load Balancer
+  * Layer 4 routing (TCP)

+* Application Load Balancer
+  * Layer 7 routing
+  * Has Target Groups

+### AWS Security Whitepaper
+* Key Pairs
+	* SSH in to EC2 instances
+	* CloudFront creation of signed URLs

+* X.509 Certificates
+	* Digitally sign SOAP requests to AWS APIs
+	* SSL server certs for HTTPS

+* If credentials are lost/forgotten, they cannot be recovered/re-downloaded
+	* Have to create new

+* AWS Supports multiple concurrant keys so you can swap regularly

+* Passwords
+	* max 128 chars

 ### AWS Deck of cards
 * Are uploads to s3 buckets public or private by default?
   * private